redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 slug: binding-database-service-without-sbo
 ---

-How to bind to your application to a database service without SBO.
+How to bind to your application to a database service without the Service Binding Operator.

 <!--truncate-->

 There are a few ways of binding your application to a database service with the help of odo.
-The recommended way is with the help of Service Binding Operator, but it is also possible to bind without it, and this blog will show you how.
+The recommended way is with the help of Service Binding Operator(SBO), but it is also possible to bind without it, and this blog will show you how.

 ## Architecture